kushsolitary/blog/_posts/2013-09-16-introducing-my-blog-powered-by-jekyll-and-github.markdown

   to be the engine behind GitHub Pages, which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.

-My blog is [hosted on Github][githubBlog], so you can see the source if you are just starting up and are in need of help.
+My blog is [hosted on Github][githubBlog], so you can see the source if you are just starting up and are in need of any help.

 I'll be using this blog to write about my experience in different projects I've done in the past or I'll do in the future.
-I haven't set up any RSS feed for this blog yet, so you can [follow me on twitter][twitter] for blog updates.
+I haven't set up any RSS feed for this blog yet, so you can [follow me on twitter][twitter] for updates.
+I'm excited.

 [jekyll]:      http://jekyllrb.com
 [anchor]:      http://anchorcms.com